JuliaPhylo/PhyloNetworks.jl/README.md

 #### Network Estimation

 To estimate the network using the input data
-*d,T*:
+*d* and starting from network (or tree) *T*, do this:

 ```julia
 net=snaq(T,d);
 net=snaq(T,d,hmax=2);
 ```
 The option *hmax* corresponds to the maximum number of hybridizations allowed.
+By default, this is 1.

-The estimation function also creates a .out file with the estimated network in parenthetical format.
+The estimation function creates a .out file with the estimated network in parenthetical format.
 For all the available options for this function, refer to the [PDF documentation](https://github.com/crsl4/PhyloNetworks/blob/master/docs/PhyloNetworks.pdf).